 liked the 2008 Cabernet Sauvignon at $84 with its complex nose and well

-balanced cherry taste with a long finish.
-Best of all, however, was the 2007 Proprietary Red Wine at $86.
+balanced mostly cherry fruit with a long finish.
+Our favorite, however, was the 2007 Proprietary Red Wine at $86.

 It is approximately 50% Merlot, 39% Cab, 7% Petite Verdot and 7% Cab

-had a blackberry nose with plenty of tannins and acidity so that, although it
+had a blackberry nose with plenty of tannins and acidity and, although it

 Staff at Alpha Omega were very pleasant and informative.